Technology Prize for Origin of Information

-For more information on the Evolution 2.0 technology prize, see the book Evolution 2.0: Breaking the Deadlock Between Darwin and Design (BenBella Books September 2015)
+From the book Evolution 2.0: Breaking the Deadlock Between Darwin and Design (BenBella)

-Where did the information in DNA come from?
+So… where did the information in DNA come from?
 This is one of the most important and valuable questions in the history of science.
-Cosmic Fingerprints has issued a challenge to the scientific community:
+Currently, no one knows the answer.
+Since 2005, Cosmic Fingerprints has issued a challenge to the scientific community:

 “Show an example of Information that doesn’t come from a mind.
 All you need is one.”